Page Content

 • All personal data records shall be returned to their appropriate storage facility as soon as reasonably possible after use (ABA, 2002) (see 8.6 below).

 8.1.5 All waste papers, printouts, etc. of personal data shall be stored in secure lockable confidential waste bins that have a bin top or slot through which confidential waste can be placed but not retrieved.
 This applies to all areas of Cowper Care, including office areas to which access is restricted to staff (DPC, 2018f).
 Waste paper shall be disposed of via confidential shredding by an approved supplier.
+(For additional information on Filing of Residents Records see IM-001 Resident Records – Creation, Initiation, Content and Review).

 8.1.6 Where utilised, all used handover lists, and resident lists are all disposed of safely in a shredder or in a secure lockable confidential waste bin (DPC, 2018f).